A United Kingdom Court supported local legislation in Bermuda and the Cayman Islands where same-sex marriage is forbidden.

-In its judgement, the Privy Council acknowledged that the historical background of marriage is “one of the stigmatization, denigration and victimization of gay people.”
+In its judgment, the Privy Council acknowledged that the historical background of marriage is “one of the stigmatization, denigration and victimization of gay people.”
 However, it said that “international instruments and other countries’ constitutions cannot be used to read into [Bermuda’s constitution] a right to the legal recognition of same-sex marriage.”

 Regarding the case from the Cayman Islands, two women were denied a marriage license in 2018.
 Chantelle Day and Vickie Bodden Bush then went to court in the Cayman Grant Court in March 2019 which ruled in their favor considering that the denial violated the law.
 But a local appeals court overturned the decision months later.
 It argued the Cayman Constitution doesn’t allow for same-sex marriage.

 The court nevertheless ordered the government to provide the couple with a legal status equivalent to marriage.
-As it didn’t happened, the couple and its legal team brought up the case to the Privy Council in London.
+As it didn’t happen, the couple and its legal team brought up the case to the Privy Council in London.

-The ruling was unanimous in the Cayman Islands’ case.
+The ruling was unanimous in the Cayman Islands case.
 “This is a matter of choice for the legislative assembly rather than a right laid down in the constitution,” the board wrote.

 “I’m in shock,” Leonardo Raznovich, a local activist, said regarding the Cayman Islands’ case.
 “The decision is an affront to human dignity.”
 He said he plans to fight the Privy Council’s decision.